Wright Tower

 Critical Reaction

-During its 40-plus years of standing 200 feet above suburban Louisville, reactions to the Kaden Tower from neighbors, tourists, locals, and architecture enthusiasts have covered the entire spectrum of commentary from disdain to praise.
+During more than a half century of standing 200 feet above suburban Louisville, reactions to the Wright Tower from neighbors, tourists, locals, and architecture enthusiasts have covered the entire spectrum of commentary from disdain to praise.

-The verdict from the press has also been out for over 40 years.
+The verdict from the press has also been out for over a half century.
 While some writers have admired the tower’s innovative cantilever design and applauded its unique façades, others have referred to it as “an embarrassing architectural blunder,” “entirely inappropriate,” and compared it to a gigantic Kleenex box.
 A plaque attached to the base of the building describes a bit of its history and acknowledges its varied characterization as both “controversial” and “a jewel.”

 PETERS’ legacy